uiuc-ischool-scanr/social-network-adversarial-perturbations/README.md

-# Social Network Adversarial Perturbations
+# Adversarial perturbations to manipulate the perception of power and influence in networks
-Python project for Adversarial perturbations to manipulate the perception of power and influence in networks
+Python code and analysis.

 **NOTE: We are working with our technology transfer office before making the code public.
 The code will be available soon in this repository.**